Heart Valve Surgery Goals

 Goal 2: Maintain an adequate supply of oxygen-rich blood flowing through your heart.

-To feel energized and healthy, we all need a good supply of blood carrying oxygen and energy to our body.
+To feel energized and healthy, we all need a good supply of blood carrying oxygen and nutrients to our body.
 A damaged valve can reduce the heart’s ability to pump blood, but a valve replacement or repair can restore your heart’s ability to serve the needs of the rest of the body.

 Goal 3: Reduce the possibility of damaging your heart and blood vessels.